NeuroWinter/neurowinter.github.io/_drafts/2026-08-27-The-trade-desk-on-health-bank-lottery.md

 onward to sync them.
 Consent fields present and blank.

 The sensational version is "Temu tracks one reader across nine sites."
-I couldn't make it stand up.
+I couldn't make it hold up with my test bench.
 The `adx_uid` is a different value on every site (a per-match token, not a stable ID), and the only cookie Temu sets is Cloudflare's bot-detection token, non-identifying by design, on fresh and warmed profiles alike.
-So it stays here: **Temu runs the matching plumbing, consent empty, on nine major NZ sites; whether it links that server-side, a browser can't see.** I'm leaving the failed escalation in because the finding is more solid for it.
+So it stays here: **Temu runs the matching plumbing, consent empty, on nine major NZ sites; whether it links that server-side, a browser can't see.** I'm leaving the failed escalation in because the finding is more solid for it, and because my bench may simply be too thin: a profile with more browsing behind it, or one signed in to Temu, might get something real set where mine only ever got the bot token.

 ## Why you should trust the numbers: the cold browser lies

-Almost every measurement of web tracking runs on a **fresh** browser (clean, no history) because it's reproducible.
-Nobody browses like that.
-So I ran every site
-twice: once fresh, once from a **warmed** profile carrying history, the way a real browser is.
+Almost every measurement of web tracking runs on a **fresh** browser: clean, no history, nothing signed in, because it's reproducible.
+But nobody browses like that.
+So I ran every site twice, once fresh and once from a **warmed** profile carrying history, the way a real browser is.
+The warmed profile is still synthetic, to be clear.
+It is history I generated, not a real person's browsing.

 I expected the warmed browser to leak more.
-Opposite.
+Nope.
+The opposite.
 Same 95 publishers, matched across both arms, counting requests on pages that appeared in both runs:

 | Metric                      |  Fresh | Warmed | Change |
 | --------------------------- | -----: | -----: | -----: |